think-mm/enblog/input/posts/2015/04-14-an-exclusive-interview-of-prof-craig-brandist-by-sankar-ray.md

 dogma, and it requires a proper, open and critical, in a word a historical analysis to combat this distorted image.

-SR : You referred to the controversial archaeologist and linguistic scholar, Nikolai Marr and his 'ideology-critique' of Euro-centrism, in view of destruction of linguistic progression during the Stalin era.
+SR: You referred to the controversial archaeologist and linguistic scholar, Nikolai Marr and his 'ideology-critique' of Euro-centrism, in view of destruction of linguistic progression during the Stalin era.
 Will you say a few words on this scholar and its relevance to linguistic plurality or whatever you call it in the